Linux

 Linux Kernel Organization, San Francisco, California, United States

-Linux is a family of open-source, Unix-like operating systems based on the Linux kernel.
+Linux is a family of open-source, Unix-like operating systems based on the Linux kernel, originally created by Linus Torvalds and now maintained by a global community of contributors.

 According to our data, Linux is the most popular operating system on the web.